 Elk Falls Park is located just west of Campbell River on the Gold River Hwy.
 It has a great many trails for hiking, picnic areas and over 200 individual campsites along the Quinsam River.
-The upper falls and the day-use areas are located just below the dam on John Hart Lake.
+The upper falls and the day-use areas are located just below the dam on John Hart Lake, Vancouver Island.

 The Quinsam River Campsite provides great riverside camping in the heart of a world-renowned fishing area.
 The Quinsam River with its great trout fishing runs right by the campground and from November to March, the Steelhead run right by the campsites.

 Lakes in the area, many of which have been stocked with rainbow, Cutthroat and Dolly Varden Trout can offer up some incredible fishing along with great wildlife viewing.